top of page

 Business Valuation Model

 A business valuation model is a set of assumptions and a choice of valuation methods made for performing a business valuation engagement.
-A well-developed plan to conduct a business valuation engagement requires the valuator to make a number of choices that are unique for each business appraisal.
+A well-developed plan to conduct a business valuation engagement requires the valuator to make several unique choices for each business appraisal.

 • A set of assumptions made about the business valuation.